RISHI27-dot/rishi27-dot.github.io/_posts/2022-04-04-introduction.md

 layout: post
 title: Rishikesh Donadkar
 ---
-Welcome to my personal website.
+Hello visitor, Welcome to my personal websit.
+I am Rishikesh Donadkar a second year B Tech student at VJTI, Mumbai.
+Feel free to go through my blogs.
+To learn more about me visit the [About](/about) section.